 Study skills consultations

-The Institute for Academic Development offers half-hour one-to-one sessions with a Study Development Adviser that can help students to learn and study more effectively by developing effective study strategies and enhancing current study skills.
+This half hour one-to-one session with a Study Development Advisor can help you learn and study more effectively by developing effective study strategies and enhancing current study skills.

-When making an appointment you will be asked to give one or two study skills issues that you wish to discuss.
+When you book an appointment you will be asked for a specific study skill issue(s) you wish to discuss.

 Please feel free to bring examples of feedback so that you can reflect on your academic work, but be aware we cannot proofread or edit individual pieces of work or give subject specific guidance.